Specification Tests for the Propensity Score: Conclusion

 \section{Conclusion}

-In this article, we have proposed new nonparametric projection-based tests for the correct specification of the propensity scores.
-We have shown that, in contrast to other proposals, our tests are asymptotically not sensitive to the estimation method used to estimate the propensity score under the null, and do not rely on the potentially ad hoc choice of bandwidths.
+In this article, we have shown that, when propensity scores are correctly specified, a particular restriction between the propensity score CDFs of treated and control groups must hold.
+Based on such restriction, we propose new nonparametric projection-based tests for the correct specification of the propensity score.
+In contrast to other proposals, our tests are not severely affected by the \textquotedblleft curse of dimensionality\textquotedblright ', are not sensitive to the different estimation methods used to estimate the propensity score under the null, do not rely on the potentially ad hoc choice of bandwidths, and enjoy some optimal power properties against particular classes of alternative hypotheses.
 We have derived the asymptotic properties of the proposed tests, and have proved that they are able to detect local alternatives converging to the null at the parametric rate, and that critical values can be easily computed via a simple multiplier bootstrap procedure.
-Our Monte Carlo simulation study illustrates that, for a large class of alternatives, our projection-based tests perform better in finite samples than existing tests, though there are some rather exceptional classes of alternatives in which our tests have trivial power.
+Our Monte Carlo simulation study illustrates that, for a large class of alternatives, our projection-based tests perform better in finite samples than existing tests, though there are some classes of alternatives in which our tests have trivial power.
 All these finite sample findings are in line with our asymptotic results.
-Finally, our empirical application concerning the effect of Napster on recorded music sales showed the feasibility and appeal of our tests in relevant scenarios.
-Given that the validity of many policy evaluation procedures rely on the correct specification of the propensity score, we argue that the tests proposed in this article are important additions to the applied researcher's toolkit.
+Finally, our empirical application concerning the effect of trade on the environment shows the feasibility and appeal of our tests in relevant scenarios.
+Given that the validity of many policy evaluation procedures relies on the correct specification of the propensity score, we argue that the tests proposed in this article are important additions to the applied researchers' toolkit.

-We would like to emphasize that our proposed specification tests can also be useful in contexts other than treatment effects, in which ``selectivity'' plays an important role.
-A leading example is in estimation with missing data when missingness is random conditional on a set of covariates, see e.g. \cite{Wooldridge2007}.
-A common approach to overcome the missing data problem is to model the missingness probability with a parametric specification, and then rely on inverse probability weighted estimators.
-Our specification tests could then be straightforwardly applied to assess the reliability of the resulting estimator.